Naurejpur

-Naurejpur is a village in the district of Jalaun, Uttar Pradesh India, about 10 km from the Yamuna River.
+Naurojpur is a village in the district of Jalaun, Uttar Pradesh India, about 10 km from the Yamuna River.
 One can reach Naurejpur by taking a bus from Auraiya or Jalaun to Kuthaund, which is 5 km from Naurejpur.
 The current Pradhan of Naurejpur is Bhure.
 One Jadaun family lives in the village.
 It is a very socially, educationally and economically backward village.